glennmatthews/cot/INSTALL.md

 Download and build COT
 ----------------------

-### Install Python `setuptools` ###

-* Ubuntu and similar: `sudo apt-get install python-setuptools`

-For other OS, refer to https://pythonhosted.org/setuptools/setuptools.html for installation instructions.

 ### Install Git (optional) ###

 Git makes it easier to obtain COT and `vmdktool` but it is not strictly